microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/message-markasjunk.md

 ## Response

-If successful, this method returns a `202 Accepted` response code and a [message](../resources/message.md) resource in the response body.
+If successful, this method returns a `202 Accepted` response code and a [message](../resources/message.md) object in the response body.

 ## Example